assistant-os/assistant-os/README.md

 # assistant-os

-This project is a artificial intelligence to assist human beeings in the recurrent tasks.
+This project is an artificial intelligence to assist human beeings in the recurrent tasks.

 ## Getting started